- American Board of Neurological Surgery - Neurological Surgery

 - University of Toronto, Neurosurgery Functio, 2005

 He has served on multiple committees in national Neurosurgical organizations.
-He is the current President of the AANS/CNS Joint Section on Pain and Chair of the Functional Neurosurgical Working Group of the Parkinson’s Study Group.
-He is the Vice President of the Michigan Association of Neurological Surgeons and a co-Director for the Michigan Spine Surgery Improvement Collaborative (MSSIC).
-He serves on the Professional Advisory Board of the Michigan Parkinson Foundation and the Epilepsy Foundation of Michigan.
+He is the former President of the AANS/CNS Joint Section on Pain and Chair of the Functional Neurosurgical Working Group of the Parkinson’s Study Group.
+He is the President of the Michigan Association of Neurosurgeons, President of the Michigan Parkinson Foundation, and a co-Director for the Michigan Spine Surgery Improvement Collaborative (MSSIC).
+He serves on the Epilepsy Foundation of Michigan and is the Chair of the Professional Advisory Board of the Michigan Parkinson Foundation.

 Areas of interest include novel technologies in surgery for movement disorders and epilepsy, laser interstitial thermal therapy, robotic surgery, complex peripheral nerve surgery, normal pressure hydrocephalus, pain (including facial pain and cancer-related pain), racial and economic disparities, health care delivery, quality improvement and registry science.